Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 - Some cards do not evenly go together with some being slightly bigger than the others.
 The only way i know how to fix this is by removing some parts of longer names so that they are equal.

 - On some of the category pages cards are connected together that shouldn't be.
 This can be fixed by adding the class that is normally only on the first card of a row to every card, I don't know why this works but it does.

+## Other things I could improve
+- Functionality between webpages, e.g. when you login to the website it keeps you logged on the website
+- improve placements of images, cards, etc.